An Action is a code-based operation that runs where that Action is mounted. Actions run when a user clicks the corresponding user prompt in Flatfile.

 Usage

-If you configure primary: true on an Action, it will be represented as the rightmost button in the Workbook.
+If you configure primary: true on an Action, its button will be highlighted in the Workbook.

 If you configure trackChanges: true, it will disable your actions until all commits are complete (usually data hooks).